sassoftware/saspy/saspy/doc/source/configuration.rst

     To support other Notebooks display methods, different display interface have to be added to saspy.
     If you want to run saspy in Zeppelin, set this in your configuration definition: 'display' : 'zeppelin',

+    Databricks: At some point since trying to support Databricks, they finally added support for IPython, which is how Jupyter renders HTML.
+Now the default (Jupyter) display value works as is on Databricks.
+In V5.4.4, I've changed the code path for display='databricks' to just use the default Jupyter path and that finally works on that platform.
+So, the following paragraph is now moot (leaving it here for context).

     As of version 3.1.7, I added 'databricks', but it turns out their method for rendering html can only be executed from a cell in their notebook; meaning you have to type it in and pass it the string of html for it to render.
 I have an `open issue <https://community.databricks.com/s/question/0D58Y00008l8WMwSAM/